|Jennifer Annable-Executive Director|

 Skye is very happy to be back for her 4th year at APL.
-She graduated with a BS in psychology from the University of Idaho, and went on to finish her master’s degree program in applied behavior analysis at the University of Washington, (Go Huskies!)
-When she’s not at APL, she loves being outdoors, camping, having adventures, and making memories with family, and friends who are like family.
+She graduated with a BS in psychology from the University of Idaho, and went on to finish her master’s degree in applied behavior analysis at the University of Washington, (Go Huskies!)
+When she’s not at APL, she loves being outdoors, camping, having adventures, and making memories with family and friends.

 This will be Christopher's third year at APL.
-He is very involved in APL's extra curricular activies, having facilitated a photography class for APL's Experiential Learning Week, starting the after-school Photography Club, as well as assisting in Sports Club.
+He is very involved in APL's extra curricular activies, having facilitated a photography class for APL's Experiential Learning Week, started the after-school Photography Club, and assisted in Sports Club.
 If he's not at APL, he's probably off traveling or hanging out with his pug, Kevin.

 |Van Le-Certified Behavior Technician|